google/snaplayout-for-xmonad/README.md

 **This is not an officially supported Google product**

-SnapLayout ([SnapLayout.hs](SnapLayout.hs)) is an [XMonad](https://xmonad.org/) [LayoutClass](https://hackage.haskell.org/package/xmonad-0.17.0/docs/XMonad-Core.html#t:LayoutClass) that lets the user snap windows to particular edges of the screen, at 1/2 screen width or height.
+SnapLayout ([SnapLayout.hs](SnapLayout.hs)) is an [XMonad](https://xmonad.org/) [LayoutClass](https://hackage.haskell.org/package/xmonad-0.17.0/docs/XMonad-Core.html#t:LayoutClass) that lets the user snap windows to particular edges or corners of the screen, at 1/2 screen width and/or height.

 Usage: